Skip to Main Content

 dirt excavation and lawn grading exterior drainage beside home

-Many homeowners understand that water around their foundation is a serious concern.
-Rainwater accumulation can weaken and shift the soil, increasing pressure on foundation walls.
-This pressure causes cracks and allows water seepage, potentially damaging the home’s structure.
+Many homeowners understand that foundation drainage is crucial for protecting their homes.
+Water pooling next to the house foundations, especially from rainwater accumulation, can weaken and shift the soil, increasing pressure on basement walls.
+This pressure often leads to cracks and water seepage, damaging the home’s structure.
+Solutions that include diverting water away from the foundation are essential.

 How to Improve Foundation Drainage

-Homeowners have several options for drainage systems.
-Here are five of the most effective:
+Here are five of the most effective foundation drainage solutions:

 yard grading with grass soil rake